popgenDK/courses/summer2023/NGSinference/README.md

 * variant (or SNP) calling
 ### Data

 As an illustration, we will use 40 BAM files of human samples (of African, European, East Asian, and Native American descent), a reference genome, and putative ancestral sequence.
 We will also use 10 BAM files of Latinos in one example.
-*To make things more interesting, we have downsampled our data to an average mean depth of 2X!*.

 *MOTIVATION*
 Detecting signatures of natural selection in the genome has the twofold meaning of (i) understanding which adaptive processes shaped genetic variation and (ii) identifying putative functional variants.
 In case of humans, biological pathways enriched with selection signatures include pigmentation, immune-system regulation and metabolic processes.
 The latter may be related to human adaptation to different diet regimes, depending on local food availability (e.g. the case of lactase persistence in dairy-practicing populations).